VIPnytt/RobotsTxtParser/docs/directives.md

 crawl-delay: [seconds]
 ````

-__Parser specific:__ If the value is requested, but isn't defined, the value of ``Request-rate`` is returned to maintain backwards compatibility.
+__Parser specific:__ When the value is requested but not found, the value of ``Request-rate`` is returned, to maintain backwards compatibility.

 __See also:__
 - [Request-rate](#request-rate)